 For obvious reasons, I won't detail our full SEO strategy.
 But, I can tell you that we've grown from zero to 4,000 unique visitors per month with a relatively low volume of articles produced.

-But, the 10 rules below are my go-to tactics for consistently ranking on the first page (if not #1) and 10x our search traffic in the past year.
+It works.
+And the 10 rules below are my tactic bible for consistently ranking a piece of content on the first page (if not #1).

 Take them, repurpose for your industry, and see how they work for you.

 1/ When choosing a keyword to target, high intent is always better for business even if it's low volume

 IMHO the first content you write should be the content most likely to convert a reader into a customer.